If you’re a first time dad, then please accept my heartfelt congratulations and let me welcome you to the club!

 And then I realized the real magic of these moments – first moments.

-There’s a first time for everything and when you’ve just started living, you’re bound to make plenty of mini milestones within a short timespan.
+There’s a first time for everything and when you’ve just started living, you’re bound to make plenty of mini milestones and growth spurts within a short timespan.

 So, grab the camera and prepare for the joy of witnessing and capturing the pure sweetness of a new life!